-(5) Evaluation
+7(5) Evaluation

 - (a) The tender documents shall state whether tenders are to be evaluated on the criteria of either lowest price or Most Economically Advantageous Tender.
 Tenders shall be evaluated strictly in accordance with the evaluation criteria set out in the tender documents.
-No tender is to be accepted in accordance with criteria not set out in the tender documents unless following consultation with the City Solicitor it is agreed that there are exceptional circumstances.
-The Director of the Commissioning Service shall keep a written record of the exceptional circumstances and the risk assessment undertaken. - (b) If, during the evaluation process, any post-tender communication with tenderers is necessary prior to contract award in order to clarify or supplement any aspect of their tender, such communication shall be conducted in accordance with 4 (b) and (c) above.
+No tender is to be accepted in accordance with criteria not set out in the tender documents unless following consultation with the City SolicitorHead of Legal and Democratic Services it is agreed that there are exceptional circumstances.
+The Director of the Commissioning Service shall keep a written record of the exceptional circumstances and the risk assessment undertaken. - (b) If, during the evaluation process, any post-tender communication with tenderers is necessary prior to contract award in order to clarify or supplement any aspect of their tender, such communication shall be conducted in accordance with Standing Order 7(4) (ii) and (iii) above.

-(6) Acceptance
+7(6) Acceptance

-- (a) The Most Economically Advantageous Tender may be accepted by the Head of Procurement in consultation with the Director of the Commissioning Service, City Solicitor and City Chamberlain. - (a) If none of the tenders submitted is to be accepted, the Head of Procurement shall notify all tenderers accordingly.
-No tender shall be accepted unless the Director of the Commissioning Service and the City Chamberlain are satisfied as to the technical capability, professional fitness and financial standing of the successful tenderer. - (b) After a tender has been accepted, the Head of Procurement shall notify unsuccessful tenderers, indicating who was awarded the contract and shall comply with the requirements set out in Standing Order 4(7). - (c) All letters issued under this Standing Order shall be issued at the same time.
-The City Solicitor must be consulted in cases where further advice or assistance is required.
-Where the 2006 Regulations apply to the award of any contract, letters shall be issued so as to ensure compliance with the mandatory ten day standstill period. - (d) No tender shall be accepted unless - (i) where any revised estimate of cost, including the tender, exceeds the amount provided in the annual estimates, the additional cost has received prior approval from the appropriate Committee; and
+- (a) The Most Economically Advantageous Tender may be accepted by the Head of Procurement in consultation with the Director of the Commissioning Service, City Solicitor and City ChamberlainHead of Legal and Democratic Services and Head of Finance. - (b) If none of the tenders submitted is to be accepted, the Head of Procurement shall notify all tenderers accordingly.
+No tender shall be accepted unless the Director of the Commissioning Service and the City ChamberlainHead of Finance are satisfied as to the technical capability, professional fitness and financial standing of the successful tenderer. - (c) After a tender has been accepted, the Head of Procurement shall notify unsuccessful tenderers, indicating who was awarded the contract and shall comply with the requirements set out in Standing Order 4(7).